devexpresso/devexpresso.github.io/content/minikube-setup.md

+---

+---
+**Configure Local Kubernetes Cluster having Single Node**

+In order to configure a local Kubernetes Cluster, we need to install minikube which has only one node.

+Following are the steps to configure the cluster -

-Open PowerShell in Administrative mode
+1. Open PowerShell in Administrative mode

-Install Chocolatey
+2. Install Chocolatey

    Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

 Install minikube
 choco install minikube